 9 June 2016 at 6.00pm | 18 Comments

-Giuseppe Verdi’s opera is presented by Dominic Peckham, who will be joining audiences live from Trafalgar Square in London.
+The opera was presented by Dominic Peckham, who joined Big Screen audiences live from Trafalgar Square in London.
 For specially selected films and articles about the production download our Nabucco digital programme – for free using the promo code FREENABUCCO.

 Nabucco, King of Babylon, is at war with the Israelites – but his daughter Fenena is in love with Ismaele, who is one of them.
 When he captures Jerusalem, Fenena goes against her father and releases his prisoners, leading her vengeful half-sister Abigaille to plot to take power.

 Nabucco is struck by lightning and in his weakened state is tricked into signing a death warrant for the Israelites by Abigaille.

 He prays to the God of Israel for forgiveness.
 But does his awakening come in time to save the Israelites from death?

 Daniele Abbado’s production is set in the second half of the 20th century and explores the reality of conflict, where friend and enemy may become indistinguishable.